wenjun95/wenjun95.github.io/index.md

 * Aug.
 2024: A co-authored paper accepted by SIGSPATIAL 2024.
 * Jul.
 2024: Three co-authored papers accepted by CIKM 2024.
 * May.
 2024: A co-authored paper accepted by IEEE TKDE and a co-authored paper accepted by IEEE TMC.
 * Apr.
-2024: A co-authored paper accepted by IEEE/ACM IWQOS.
+2024: A co-authored paper accepted by IEEE/ACM IWQOS 2024.
 * Feb.
 2024: A co-authored paper accepted by IEEE Transactions on Cloud Computing.
 * Oct.
 2023: A co-authored paper accepted by ICA3PP 2023 is awarded the best student paper.
 * Aug.
 2023: Two co-authored papers accepted by CIKM 2023.